VoidJuiceConcentrate/DurinDoor/README.md

       docker exec {running-container-name} bash
       ```
    2. Ensure your current directory is /home/buildroot

    3. Buildroot very much dislikes running as root, so anything we do needs to respect the user "node" (Default user for this docker image).
 Run the following to set buildroot up to compile.
       ```
       su -c 'make linux_rpi0w_quickboot_defconfig' node
         ```
+   4. Before building, examine the build and let buildroot fix any dependancy issues by running
+      ```
+      su -c 'make menuconfig' node
+      ```

-   4. That part is quick.
+   5. That part is quick.
 The next part is not.
 Put on a kettle, get your favorite book ready, have a coffee pot on standby.
       ```
       su -c 'make' node
       ```

 - It's worth noting here that buildroot's multithreading gating is pretty cromulent, sometimes I will do `make -j12` on a 16 core system so it doesn't lock up too bad.

 5. This should spit out an image at /home/buildroot/output/image/sdcard.img.
 Plug that into your balena etcher, raspberry pi imager, `dd if= of=` if you're old school.